gskopp/SubspacePackingsDatabase/README.md

 # Subspace Packings Database
 Under construction.

-We provide a table of ETFs in small dimension.
-This table includes new ETFs found and exactified through joint work of O. David Agbolade, Murtadha Aljanabi, and Gene S. Kopp.
+We provide a table of some ETFs in small dimension.

 <div class="table-responsive my-table">
   <table class="table">